 Vidalia Onion Pie

-When I told my mother about this recipe, she informed me that there was a passage in a novel by Paul Auster, who happened to be the brother of a close childhood friend of hers, in which he made an onion pie.
+When I told my mother about this recipe, she referred me to a passage in a novel by Paul Auster, who happened to be the brother of a close childhood friend of hers, in which he made an onion pie.
 Sure enough, I found it in the Red Notebook:

 In the end, we had nothing left but a bag of onions, a bottle of cooking oil, and a packaged pie crust that someone had bought before we ever moved into the house….
 Given the paucity of elements we had to work with, an onion pie was the only dish that made sense.